 Overall severe maternal morbidity and mortality (SMM) rates increase with increased body mass index (BMI).
 The higher the BMI, the greater the rate of SMM (Lisonkova et al., 2017).
 Once pregnant, there are risks associated with obesity.
 Obese women have a significant increase in early pregnancy loss.
 Diabetes is another complication that can affect a pregnant woman.
 An obese woman without recent testing may have undiagnosed type 2 diabetes.
 Gestational diabetes (diabetes that has an onset during pregnancy) is significantly higher in obese women.
 Gestational diabetes and type 2 diabetes can lead to additional maternal and fetal complications (ACOG, 2015).
 Obesity is a risk factor for gestational hypertension and preeclampsia.
 Preterm birth is also a risk of obesity.
 This risk is not usually due to spontaneous preterm labor but medically indicated preterm delivery due to maternal medical reasons (Ramsey and Schenken, 2019).
 Obstructive sleep apnea worsens with obesity and weight gain in pregnancy, leading to increased complications.

 Obesity may lead to longer inductions of labor, longer labor times, and increased rates of c-sections.
-Obese women are also less likely to have a successful trial of labor after cesarean section.
-An obese woman has a higher risk of having a macrosomic infant (weight >4000 grams).
+Obese women are also less likely to have a successful trial of labor after a cesarean section.
+An obese woman is more likely to have a macrosomic infant (weight >4000 grams).
 Macrosomia can cause many delivery complications, including shoulder dystocia, an operative vaginal delivery, perineal lacerations, or a c-section.
-All of these complications can cause trauma to the mother or the fetus.2 Obese women may also have complications with anesthesia.
+These complications can cause trauma to the mother or the fetus (Ramsey and Schenken, 2019).
+Obese women may also have complications with anesthesia.
 The epidural or spinal may be more challenging to place in an obese woman.

 What risks does M.S have?